alicevision/MeshroomResearch/README.md

 ### DeepMVS
 Call deep multiview stereo methods methods: takes images and calibration as input ands return corresponding depth maps.
 TBA

+## Colmap Nodes

+You may use colmap nodes to run colmap inside of meshroom.
+For this, you need to add colmap to your path.

+TBA convertions

+## Run the benchmark
+Download the benchmark data
+TBA

 ## Scripts&pipeline